PankajArvikar/Logistic-Regression-Bank-Data-/README.md

    8 - loan: has personal loan? (binary: "yes","no")

-   # related with the last contact of the current campaign:
+   ## Related with the last contact of the current campaign:

    9 - contact: contact communication type (categorical: "unknown","telephone","cellular")